 Almost every family has a military connection.
 Here's how to find yours.

-Did your ancestor serve in the military?
+Was your grandfather or great-grandfather an Anzac?
 Would you like to find out more about a family hero?
 If their military records survive, you can use them to find out so much detail about their lives.

 Search military records

 To help you in your quest to trace your family's military past, we've put together this list of tried and tested research tips.

 The absolute best place to start uncovering more about your family history is by asking your relatives.
 They might know stories of your family's past, they might know who accomplished what, and they can give you a great jump start in building your own family tree.
 Chances are that if any of your more recent ancestors served in the military, your relatives will know.
 Serving in the military is generally seen as an honour within the family and so often war stories and achievements are passed down from generation to generation.
 It's up to you to determine which aspects of the stories are fact or fiction.

 Once you start, add to or edit a Findmypast family tree, our intuitive hints get to work, scouring our records (including our military collections) in search of potential matches.

 Hints are by far the quickest way to grow your family tree and the depth of our military records means that, often, a hint will provide you with new information from a source you've never seen before.